• Skip to main content

 Notes

-Store this roasted eggplant and chickpea hummus in an air-tight container in the refrigerator for up to two weeks.
+Store this roasted eggplant and chickpea hummus in an air-tight container in the refrigerator for up to 7-10 days.

 Nutrition